 When using Object Graphics, the original color table does not need to be modified.
 The color table (palette) pertains only to the image object not the window, view, model, polygon, or text objects.
 Color annotations are usually applied to label each color level within the image or to allow color comparisons.
 This section shows how to label each color level on an indexed image in Object Graphics.
 As an example, an image of average world temperature is imported from the worldtmp.png file.
-This file does not contain a color table provides the colors for the polygons and text used to make a colorbar for this image.
+This file does not contain a color table associated with this image, so a pre-defined color table will be applied.
+This table provides the colors for the polygons and text used to make a colorbar for this image.
 Each polygon uses the color of each level in the table.
 The text represents the average temperature (in Celsius) of each level.
 Complete the following steps for a detailed description of the process.